-2.5.3.9. java.salt\presence\ping\timeout
+2.5.3.10. java.salt\presence\ping\timeout

 Description Before any action is executed on a client, a presence ping is executed to make sure the client is reachable.
 This parameter sets the amount of time before a second command (find_job) is sent to the client to verify its presence.
 Having many clients typically means some will respond faster than others, so this timeout could be raised to accommodate for the slower ones.
 Tune when Client count increases significantly, or some clients are responding correctly but too slowly, and Uyuni excludes them from calls.
-This line appears in /var/log/rhn/rhn_web_ui.log: "Got no result for <command/> on minion <minion_id> (minion did not respond in time)"</minion_id>

-Value default 4 seconds
+This line appears in /var/log/rhn/rhn_web_ui.log: "Got no result for <command/> on minion <minion_id> (minion did not respond in time)"</minion_id> Value default 4 seconds

 Value recommendation 4-400 seconds

 Location /etc/rhn/rhn.conf

 Example java.salt_presence_ping_timeout = 40

+After changing Large java.salt_presence_ping_timeout value can reduce overall throughput.
+This can be compensated by increasing java.salt_event_thread_pool_size

 More information Specialized-guides > Salt

-2.5.3.10. java.salt\presence\ping\gather\job\timeout
+2.5.3.11. java.salt\presence\ping\gather\job\timeout

 Description Before any action is executed on a client, a presence ping is executed to make sure the client is reachable.
-After java.salt_presence_ping_timeout seconds have elapsed without a response, a second command ( find_job ) is sent to the client for a final check.
+After java.salt_presence_ping_timeout seconds have elapsed without a response, a second command (find_job) is sent to the client for a final check.
 This parameter sets the number of seconds after the second command after which the client is definitely considered offline.
 Having many clients typically means some will respond faster than others, so this timeout could be raised to accommodate for the slower ones.

 Tune when Client count increases significantly, or some clients are responding correctly but too slowly, and Uyuni excludes them from calls.
 This line appears in /var/log/rhn/rhn_web_ui.log: "Got no result for <command/> on minion <minion_id> (minion did not respond in time)"</minion_id>

 Value default 1 second

 Value recommendation 1-100 seconds

 Location /etc/rhn/rhn.conf

-Example java.salt_presence_ping_gather_job_t imeout = 10
+Example java.salt_presence_ping_gather_job_timeout = 10

 More information Specialized-guides > Salt

-2.5.3.11. java.taskomatic\channel\repodata\workers
+2.5.3.12. java.taskomatic\channel\repodata\workers

 Description Whenever content is changed in a software channel, its metadata needs to be recomputed before clients can use it.
 Channel-altering operations include the addition of a patch, the removal of a package or a repository synchronization run.
 This parameter specifies the maximum number of Taskomatic threads that Uyuni will use to recompute the channel metadata.
-Channel metadata computation is both CPU-bound and memory-heavy, so raising this parameter and operating on many channels simultaneously could cause Taskomatic to consume
+Channel metadata computation is both CPU-bound and memory-heavy, so raising this parameter and operating on many channels simultaneously could cause Taskomatic to consume significant resources, but channels will be available to clients sooner.
 Tune when Channel count increases significantly (more than 50), or more concurrent operations on channels are expected.

-Value default 2

-Value recommendation 2-10

-Location /etc/rhn/rhn.conf

-Example java.taskomatic_channel_repodata_wor kers = 4

-After changing Check taskomatic.java.maxmemory for adjustment, as every new thread will consume memory

-More information man rhn.conf
+Value default 2 Value recommendation 2-10 Location /etc/rhn/rhn.conf Example java.taskomatic_channel_repodata_workers = 4 After changing Check taskomatic.java.maxmemory for adjustment, as every new thread will consume memory More information man rhn.conf

-2.5.3.12. taskomatic.java.maxmemory
+2.5.3.13. taskomatic.java.maxmemory

 Description The maximum amount of memory Taskomatic can use.
 Generation of metadata, especially for some OSs, can be memory-intensive, so this parameter might need raising depending on the managed OS mix.

-Tune when java.taskomatic_channel_repodata_wor kers increases, OSs are added to Uyuni (particularly Red Hat Enterprise Linux or Ubuntu), or OutOfMemoryException errors appear in /var/log/rhn/rhn_taskomatic_daemon.l og.
+Tune when java.taskomatic_channel_repodata_workers increases, OSs are added to Uyuni (particularly Red Hat Enterprise Linux or Ubuntu), or OutOfMemoryException errors appear in /var/log/rhn/rhn_taskomatic_daemon.log.

 Value default 4096 MiB

 Value recommendation 4096-16384 MiB

 Location /etc/rhn/rhn.conf

 Example taskomatic.java.maxmemory = 8192

 After changing Check memory usage.

-More information man rhn.conf